 MELISA is an acronym for Memory Lymphocyte Immunostimulation Assay.
 White blood cells (lymphocytes) from whole blood are isolated and tested against allergens chosen according to the patient’s anamnesis, including dental and occupational history.
 The blood is incubated for five days and the lymphocyte reaction is measured by two separate technologies: one based on the uptake of a radioisotope by dividing lymphocytes; the other on an evaluation by microscopy.
 The level of reactivity is measured as a Stimulation Index (SI).
 A value over 3 indicates a positive reaction to a given allergen.
 Finally, a report is produced.

 - What material is required for the MELISA test?

 A MELISA laboratory needs 20-40 ml of blood depending on the number of metals to be tested.
 The blood has to be drawn into special tubes containing sodium citrate (an anti-coagulant).
 The patient should not be taking any immuno-suppressive medication as this may affect the test results.
 Examples of such medication are steroids, allergy medicine, anti-inflammatory medicine, painkillers etc.

-Yes, with a courier such as FedEx or DHL.
+Yes, with a courier such as FedEx.
 The blood sample must be kept at room temperature and arrive in the laboratory ideally within 24 hours (maximally 48 hours) of drawing.
 Write on package: “Warm transport, do not chill”.
 Label samples “Diagnostic specimens, non-infectious, non-hazardous”.
 See Order MELISA and Sending blood for more details.